-Fieldwork opportunities may be provided at a site in the local area.
-Possible data collection techniques for fieldwork could include: observing, field sketching, taking photographs for labelling and annotating and labelling field maps.
+In Year 5 fieldwork opportunities are provided at a local site.
+Possible data collection techniques for fieldwork could include: observing, field sketching, taking photographs for labelling and annotating, constructing maps, interviewing, conducting surveys and measuring.

 Consider the use of spatial technologies